christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 ![simple RNN]({{ site.url }}/img/rnn.png)

-**Compute the hidden state**
+with an hidden state of size 7 to predict the new word in a dictionary of 10 words.

-Let's build a simple recurrent network with an hidden state of size 7 to predict the new word in a dictionary of 10 words :
+**Compute the hidden state at each time step**

 $$ h_t = \sigma(W_{hh} h_{t−1} + W_{xh} X_t) $$